zetavg/spacegray-input-vscode/README.md

 > Note: This theme requires additional installation steps to get the full experience.
 See the [Installation](https://github.com/zetavg/spacegray-input-vscode?tab=readme-ov-file#installation) documentation for more details.

 ![](https://raw.githubusercontent.com/zetavg/spacegray-input-vscode/main/screenshots/Screenshot.png)

+*For more screenshots on the latest VSCode, check the latest build on [Percy](https://percy.io/188a0120/spacegray-input-vscode).*

 ## Installation